illinoistech-itm/jhajek/itmt-430/tooling-assignments/Readme.md

 ## Install VirtualBox

 If you do not already have VirtualBox 6.x installed, use the package manager to install VirtualBox.
 Take a screenshot of the VirtualBox > Help > About VirtualBox output.
+If you have 6.0.x at the moment, no need to upgrade.

 **Note** - there is some incompatibility with VirtualBox 6.1.x and Vagrant 2.2.6.
 There is currently a manual workaround at [https://blogs.oracle.com/scoter/getting-vagrant-226-working-with-virtualbox-61-ga](https://blogs.oracle.com/scoter/getting-vagrant-226-working-with-virtualbox-61-ga "VirtualBox manual Workaround").

 Version 6.x works with Vagrant 2.2.6